openzipkin/brave/instrumentation/sparkjava/README.md

 # brave-instrumentation-sparkjava

-This module contains SparkJava filters and exception handlers.
-The filters extract trace state from incoming requests.
+This module contains tracing filters and exception handlers for [SparkJava](http://sparkjava.com/) The filters extract trace state from incoming requests.
 Then, they reports Zipkin how long each request takes, along with relevant tags like the http url.
 The exception handler ensures any errors are also